guanyuelee/guanyuelee.github.io/_posts/2021-10-01-how-to-prepare-the-dataset-for-training.md

 How to prepare dataset for training the model?
 =====

 This blog will introduce how I prepare a website [PT-CS-Dataset](https://demo.guanyueli.com/model/pt_cs_translator) for collecting audio translations from Chaoshanese.
 The header will display the number of visitors and translations.
-By two days after the website was published, the header displayed that there were already 37 visitors and 431 translations, with every visitor donating about 20 translations on average.
+By two days after the website was published, there were already 37 visitors and 431 translations, with every visitor donating about 20 translations on average.
 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"